jiajiagao1231/electrooptical-materials/README.md

 ## Creating a Workflow
 To construct your workflow, follow these steps:

-1- **Drag and Drop:** Begin by dragging the Wanos modules and the "AdvancedFor" loop into your workspace in the specified order:
+1- **Drag and Drop:** Begin by dragging the Wano module "DFT-Turbomole" into your workspace in the specified order:
  - DFT-Turbomole (The first instance for geometry optimization calculations)
  - DFT-Turbomole1 (The second instance for hyperpolarizability calculations )
  - DFT-Turbomole2 (The third instance for hyperpolarizability calculations with different methods)